-Labor and Delivery Medication Errors | Cytotec, Pitocin & Anesthesia
+Labor and Delivery Medication Errors | Anesthesia, Cytotec, and Pitocin

-For many years, both Cytotec and Pitocin (oxytocin) have been used to aid in the induction and progression of labor.
+For many years, both Cytotec (misoprostol) and Pitocin (synthetic oxytocin) have been used to aid in the induction and progression of labor.
 However, recent studies have found that using these drugs can be dangerous.
-Labor induction (or cervical ripening) is an off-label use of Cytotec, a non-steroidal, anti-inflammatory drug (NSAID) originally prescribed to prevent stomach ulcers.
-When used to induce labor, it has been known to cause uterine ruptures and uterine hyperstimulation.
-Likewise, Pitocin (oxytocin) has been associated with contractions that are too frequent and too strong, preventing proper oxygenation of the baby.
-Pitocin overdose is associated with hemorrhages, lacerations and other serious medical problems (7).
+Labor induction (or cervical ripening) is an off-label use of Cytotec, which was developed to prevent stomach ulcers induced by NSAIDs (nonsteroidal anti-inflammatory drugs, such as aspirin).
+When used in obstetrics, Cytotec has been known to cause serious problems such as uterine hyperstimulation/tachysystole and uterine rupture, both of which can lead to serious birth injuries (6).
+Pitocin has also been associated with contractions that are too frequent and too strong, preventing proper oxygenation of the baby.
+Improper or excessive use of Pitocin can be associated with maternal hemorrhages, lacerations, and other serious medical problems (7).

 Free Case Review | Available 24/7 | No Fee Until We Win

 Phone (toll-free): 888-419-2229